 It was through this work that she met an LSS hospice social worker who mentioned the need for volunteers in the hospice program.
-Poland again signed up for training for this volunteer program and began volunteering with LSS hospice.
+Poland again signed up for training for this volunteer program and began volunteering with compassionate hospice in St. Louis.

 “I’ve had a lot of different experiences,” said Poland.
 “You have to be versatile.
 It’s different with each resident, what they like and what they need.”

 When she moved to Breeze Park, she continued to work with hospice, engaging in conversation and reading with residents who were in hospice.
-When she doesn’t have an assignment for her hospice volunteering, she visits residents in Memory Care and the Care Center through the LSS Senior Connections program.
+When she doesn’t have an assignment for her hospice volunteering, she visits residents in memory care communities and the Care Center through the LSS Senior Connections program.
 In fact, in just a little over one year she read 23 novels to one resident!